dev-night/dev-night.github.io/content/_index.md

 <br />

 <h2>Next Meetup </h2>
+<div class="alert alert-warning">Due to the current situation the meetups will take place online!</div>
 <!-- <div class="alert alert-info">
     If you've been to one of our events already you should bring a laptop with a fully set up <a href="https://github.com/dev-night/tdd-starting-point"><b>development</b> and <b>testing</b></a>
     environment of your choice.